alexheretic/dynamics/readme.md

 Dynamics
 ------

-Dynamics is a Java library for handling nested dynamic data
+Dynamics is a Java library for handling nested weakly-typed data

 More info coming soon...